Data-Driven Linear Quadratic Optimization for Controller Synthesis with Structural Constraints: Illustrative Example

-The structural constraint on $K$ can be stated as Initialize the controller gain as which stabilizes the closed-loop system with a cost of $7.0711\times 10^{-4}$.
-Then, the optimization is executed with a stopping criteria defined as a total of 5 iterations.
-Fig.~\ref{fig:cost1} and Fig.~\ref{fig:norm1} illustrate the changes of the cost and the norm during 5 iterations.
+The controller gain is initialized as which stabilizes the closed-loop system with a cost of $1.7789$.
+Then, the optimization is executed with a stopping criteria defined as a total of 10 iterations.
+Fig.~\ref{fig:cost1} and Fig.~\ref{fig:norm1} illustrate the changes of the cost and the norm during 10 iterations.
 It can be observed that the cost and the norm drop most significantly within the first iteration.
 For the following iterations, the cost and the norm still decrease, but with smaller amplitudes.
-After 5 iterations, the cost is given by $3.2992 \times 10^{-4}$ with a norm of $6.3111 \times 10^{-2}$, and the optimal controller gain is given by
+After 10 iterations, the cost is given by $1.3127$ with a norm of $3.429 \times 10^{-7}$, and the optimal controller gain is given by With $x_0= ^T$ and the optimal gain matrix, the system response is shown as the solid lines in Fig.~\ref{fig:response1}.

+To demonstrate the effectiveness of the proposed method, a comparison is performed using one of the representative model-free linear quadratic optimization method called the primal-dual Q-learning algorithm~\cite{lee2018primal}.
+For the comparative method, the discount factor, the approximation factor, and the initial value number are set as $\alpha=1$, $M=1000$, and $r=4$, respectively.
+Also, the initial value vectors are designed as